An Update from GSF’s latest event on Non-State Actors in the Education Sector

 29 January 2020

-On the 20 January, with the support of the Omidyar Network, GSF co-hosted an event with the Education Partnerships Group (EPG) and the authors of ‘Beyond the Mirage’ on the complementary role of non-state actors in delivering quality basic education.
+In January 2020, with the support of the Omidyar Network, GSF co-hosted an event with the Education Partnerships Group (EPG) and the authors of 'Beyond the Mirage' on the complementary role of non-state actors in delivering quality basic education.
 The event focused on moving beyond the ideologically driven divisions around who is the provider of education to how we can deliver on ambitious education goals agreed under SDG4.

 The panellists came from a broad range of backgrounds and geographies, with existing and former government ministers, funders and policy makers represented.
 This experience was reflected in the room and online, with 80 in-person and 30 online attendees, including GSF members and funders.